Variational characterization of the regularity of Monge-Brenier maps: Introductions

-where $M_1(W)$ denotes the set of probability measures on $(W,\calF)$, $\calF$ being the Borel sigma field of $W$, $\nu,\,f,\,\mu$ are as described above.
-The infimum is attained at $\nu$ provided that $H(\nu|\mu)$ is finite, cf. \cite{ASU-3}.
-On the other hand, we know from \cite{fandu1} that there exists some $\varphi\in\DD_{2,1}$, $1$-convex function such that $(I_W+\nabla\varphi)\mu=\nu$, where we use the same notation for the image of a point and of a measure under a measurable map (here the map under question is $I_W+\nabla\varphi$).
+where $M_1(W)$ denotes the set of probability measures on $(W,\calF)$, $\calF$ being the Borel sigma field of $W$, $\ga,\,\mu$ are as described above and suppose that the measure $e^{-f}d\mu$ is of finite relative entropy w.r.t. $\mu$.
+Then the infimum is attained at $d\nu=e^{-f}d\mu$ provided that $H(\nu|\mu)$ is finite, cf. \cite{ASU-3}, \cite{ASU-4}.
+On the other hand, we know from \cite{fandu1} that there exists some $\varphi\in\DD_{2,1}$, $1$-convex function such that $(I_W+\nabla\varphi)\mu=\nu$, where we use the same notation for the image of a point and of a measure under a measurable map (here the map under question is $T=I_W+\nabla\varphi$).
 Consequently the following identity holds true:

 Therefore

 For this infimum to be finite we need that $H((I_W+\xi)\mu|\mu)<\infty$, which implies $(I_W+\xi)\mu\ll\mu$.
 Besides the right hand side of the inequality (\ref{ineq_1}) is always greater than